unframework/licheepi-nano-buildroot/README.md

 BR2_EXTERNAL=/vagrant make licheepi_nano_defconfig
 ```

-Customize Buildroot configuration if needed:
+The above generates a `.config` file in the Buildroot checkout folder - this is the build configuration for `make` later on.
+Customize it if needed:

 ```sh
 make menuconfig